is a 2007 science fiction film, directed by Franck Vestiel.

 - Tomato in the Mirror: The man is actually Tolbiac, the chief of security of Eden Log.

 - Through the Eyes of Madness: The man perceives the rape attempt as if he is making love with the woman.
-We are shown what is happening from his warped perspective, interspersed with shots of him violently attacking and about to rape her.
+We are shown what is happening from his warped perspective, interspersed with shots of him violently attacking her with intent to rape.

 - World Tree: The Tree has definite elements of this.
 For all intents and purposes, the entire world shown in the film revolves around it and is tied to it, and when Tolbiac poisons it at the end it brings about the end of the world.